Regulatory Compliance Checklist

 Term Definition

-GDPR General Data Protection Regulation — EU Regulation 2016/679, governing the processing of personal data of individuals in the European Economic Area.
+GDPR General Data Protection Regulation — EU Regulation 2016/679, effective May 2018.
+Governs the processing of personal data of individuals in the European Union.

-CCPA California Consumer Privacy Act — California Civil Code §1798.100 et seq., granting California residents rights over their personal information.
+CCPA California Consumer Privacy Act — California Civil Code §1798.100 et seq., effective January 2020.
+Grants California consumers rights over their personal information.

-CPRA California Privacy Rights Act — Amendment to CCPA (effective January 1, 2023) that added new rights (right to correct, right to limit sensitive PI) and created the California Privacy Protection Agency.
+CPRA California Privacy Rights Act — Proposition 24 (2020), effective January 2023.
+Amends and expands CCPA, adding new rights (right to correct, right to limit sensitive PI) and creating the California Privacy Protection Agency (CPPA).

-SOC 2 System and Organization Controls 2 — An auditing standard developed by the AICPA assessing service organizations' controls relevant to security, availability, processing integrity, confidentiality, and privacy.
+SOC 2 System and Organization Controls 2 — An auditing standard developed by the AICPA assessing service organizations' controls relevant to security, availability, processing integrity, confidentiality, and privacy (Trust Services Criteria).

-WCAG Web Content Accessibility Guidelines — Guidelines published by the W3C's Web Accessibility Initiative (WAI) defining how to make web content more accessible to people with disabilities.
+WCAG Web Content Accessibility Guidelines — Guidelines published by the W3C Web Accessibility Initiative (WAI) defining how to make web content accessible to people with disabilities.
+Version 2.1 Level AA is the most widely required standard.

-DPIA Data Protection Impact Assessment — A process required under GDPR Art.
+DPIA Data Protection Impact Assessment — A process required by GDPR Art.
 35 for processing activities likely to result in high risk to individuals' rights and freedoms.

-DPO Data Protection Officer — A role required under GDPR Art.
+DPO Data Protection Officer — A role required by GDPR Art.
 37 for certain organizations, responsible for overseeing data protection strategy and compliance.

-RoPA Records of Processing Activities — Documentation required under GDPR Art.
-30 describing all personal data processing activities conducted by an organization.
+RoPA Records of Processing Activities — Documentation required by GDPR Art.
+30 describing all data processing activities conducted by an organization.

-SAQ A Self-Assessment Questionnaire A — The simplest PCI-DSS self-assessment form, applicable to merchants who have fully outsourced all cardholder data functions to PCI-compliant third parties (such as Shopify-hosted checkout).
+SAQ A Self-Assessment Questionnaire A — The simplest PCI-DSS compliance questionnaire, applicable to merchants that fully outsource all cardholder data functions to PCI-compliant third parties (e.g., Shopify-hosted checkout).

 QSA Qualified Security Assessor — A company certified by the PCI Security Standards Council to conduct PCI-DSS assessments.

-MFA Multi-Factor Authentication — An authentication method requiring two or more verification factors.
+MFA Multi-Factor Authentication — An authentication method requiring two or more verification factors (e.g., password + OTP).

 RTO Recovery Time Objective — The maximum acceptable time to restore a system after a disruption.

-RPO Recovery Point Objective — The maximum acceptable amount of data loss measured in time.
+RPO Recovery Point Objective — The maximum acceptable amount of data loss measured in time (i.e., how far back in time recovery must reach).

 GDPR Articles Referenced